rinikerlab/reeds/README.md

     git submodule init
     git submodule update

-Please if your writing code for this repository, first develop it on an own branch.
+If you're writing code for this repository, please develop it on your own branch first.

      git branch mybranch    #generate your branch
      git checkout mybranch  #switch to your branch